Kagami/webm.js/README.md

 Tested browsers:
 * Firefox: fast enough to encode several minutes of SD/HD video within half of hour
 * Chrome: a bit slower than FF but still good
-* Edge: everything works but too slow even with asm.js enabled in settings; please [comment here](https://github.com/Kagami/webm.js/issues/1) if you know how to improve it
+* Edge: a bit slower than FF but still good (make sure to enable asm.js in `about:flags`)

 ### Is it fast?